Rules reference

 :email_domain:

 attribute is missing, this rule also doesn’t match the payment.
-This result might seem a bit surprising, as a missing value is not the same as
+It might seem like a match because no value isn’t

 !=